muzimuzhi/personal-notes/latex/online-resources.md

 For basic uses, some guidelines of MathJax can be a good learning resource of LaTeX math formula.

-* (MathJax Guides) [LaTeX math in less than 10 minutes](http://math-on-quora.surge.sh/) shows juicy examples, both  carefully classified and interactively displayed, made with love by Quora user [Gilles](https://www.quora.com/profile/Gilles-Castel-1).
+* (MathJax Guides) [LaTeX math in less than 10 minutes](http://math-on-quora.surge.sh/) shows juicy examples, both  carefully classified and interactively displayed, made with love by Quora user [Gilles](https://www.quora.com/profile/Gilles-Castel-1).
-* (MathJax Guides) [MathJax basic tutorial and quick reference](https://math.meta.stackexchange.com/questions/5020/mathjax-basic-tutorial-and-quick-reference) from Mathematics Stack Exchange, shows more complete reference as well as more complex examples.
+* (MathJax Guides) [MathJax basic tutorial and quick reference](https://math.meta.stackexchange.com/questions/5020/mathjax-basic-tutorial-and-quick-reference) from Mathematics Stack Exchange, provides more complete reference as well as more complex examples.

 ### FAQ

-* [The TeX Frequently Asked Question List](https://texfaq.org/), used to be the UK TUG FAQ
+* [The TeX Frequently Asked Question List](https://texfaq.org/), used to be the UK FAQ

 ### Full-Length Books